Opencast-Moodle/documentation/docs/block/general_settings.md

 ## Metadata

 In this section it can be configured which metadata instructors can provide as well as which metadata instructors have to provide.
 By default instructors have to provide the title of a video.

+## Placeholders
+For some settings, you can use placeholders that are replaced when dealing with names for Opencast (e.g. when creating a series).
+The following placeholders are available:

+* **[COURSEID]**: Will be replaced by the id of the course.
+* **[COURSENAME]**: Will be replaced by the name of the course.
+* **[COURSEGROUPID]**:  Should only be used in non-permanent roles.
+  Depending on the visibility of the event, it is either replaced by the id of the course or (in case the visibility is restricted by groups) it is replaced by a 'G' followed by the id of the group.
+  In case that multiple groups are selected in the visibility dialog, one ACL rule for every group is created.
+  The basic role including the course id is removed in the case of group visibility.
+* **[USERNAME]**:: Will be replaced by the name of the user who uploaded a video or created a series.
+Roles with this placeholder must be permanent.
+  - **[USERNAME_LOW]**: Username in lowercase
+  - **[USERNAME_UP]**: Username in uppercase.